Allaa-boutaleb/extending_hytrel/search/README.md

 `````
 #### General
-- input --> benchmark, candidates, comparsion
+- input: benchmark, candidates, comparsion
-- output --> path
+- output: path

 `````
 if you are evaluating nextiajd_s benchmark, you need to specify the query_set --> [set1,set2, set3]
 `````
 ##### Filtering evaluation
- - input --> type has to be set to 'filtering'.
+ - inpu: type has to be set to 'filtering'.